gyuray-dev/rmf_simulation/README.md

 #### Toggle floors

-Toggle charging is a world plugin, added by default to all Open-RMF worlds, that adds a GUI plugin with buttons to enable / disable visibility of specific floors, to make visualization of intermediate floors easier.
+Toggle floors is a world plugin, added by default to all Open-RMF worlds, that adds a GUI plugin with buttons to enable / disable visibility of specific floors, to make visualization of intermediate floors easier.

 An example SDF snippet: